 - Open/Import the OVF and VMDK into your VM client.

-- Once the Virtual Machine has been started, log in with the following credentials:
+- Once the Virtual Machine has been started, log in with the default credentials:

 - In your browser, navigate to the web console at https://IPaddress:5480, with the IP address being the inet address listed in the ifconfig results.